Vice President Harris: A new chapter opens in US politics

 "I was raised to not hear 'no.' Let me be clear about it.
 So it wasn't like, "Oh, the possibilities are immense.
 Whatever you want to do, you can do,'" she recalled during a "CBS Sunday Morning" interview that aired Sunday.
 "No, I was raised to understand many people will tell you, 'It is impossible,' but don't listen.'"

-While Biden is the main focus of Wednesday's inaugural events, Harris' swearing-in will hold more symbolic weight than that of any vice president in modern times.
+Harris' swearing-in holds more symbolic weight than that of any vice president in modern times.

 She will expand the definition of who gets to hold power in American politics, said Martha S. Jones, a professor of history at Johns Hopkins University and the author of "Vanguard: How Black Women Broke Barriers, Won the Vote, and Insisted on Equality for All."